App Icon Color Palette Analysis by Category (iOS)

-Food apps are red, Finance apps are blue… We’ve done some researches for you!
-Discover our unique app icon colors palette compilation from the Top 50 Apps in the App Store categories of Game, Food & Drink, Social Networking, Finance, Shopping and Travel.
+Food apps are red, Finance apps are blue… We’ve done some research for you!
+Discover our unique app icon color palette compilation from the Top 50 Apps in the App Store categories of Game, Food & Drink, Social Networking, Finance, Shopping, and Travel.

-We started by scrapping all the app icons of the Top 50 Apps in the Apple App Store in 6 categories:
+We started by gathering all the app icons of the top 50 apps in 6 categories on the App Store:

 - Food & Drinks

 - Social Networking